Loading...

 Step 3 Copy this URL and paste it into your third-party application.

-The documentation for your third-party application should guide you through any required setup for webhooks.
+The documentation for your third-party application should guide you through any required webhook setup.

-Step 5 Build the rest of your process flow as needed to handle incoming data from your defined webhook(s).
+Step 5 Build the rest of your process flow to handle incoming data from your defined webhook(s).

-Step 6 Make sure that your process flow is deployed and enabled - webhooks will not be received if this isn't done.
+Step 6 Ensure that your process flow is deployed and enabled - webhooks will not be received if this isn't done.

 If required, you can change the default response for your webhook by selecting the 'edit' icon associated with the URL - for example: